fede6590/AWS-Transcribe-demo/README.md

 https://ottverse.com/free-mpeg-dash-mpd-manifest-example-test-urls/ \
 https://ottverse.com/free-hls-m3u8-test-urls/ \

-You can edit the environment variables in 'run.sh' bash script to change the value of *ffmpeg* flags like *LOGLEVEL* or *VERBOSE*.
+You can edit the environment variables in 'run.sh' bash script to change the value of *ffmpeg* flags: *LOGLEVEL* or *VERBOSE*.
 Also, you can unmute the *-stats* flag (just one Python code line) in the 'transcribe.py' script to get *ffmpeg* statistical information.

 Press 'Ctrl+X' to KeyboardInterrupt.